A conviction for carjacking while armed with a dangerous weapon has severe consequences, including the likelihood of prison time.

 The Fifth Amendment Privilege allows some alleged victims to refuse to testify in court.
 The Fifth Amendment to the Federal Constitution states a prosecutor cannot force a witness to testify if the testimony might cause the witness to be charged with a crime.
 In a carjacking case, if the driver fought back against the alleged carjacker, then the driver has a Fifth Amendment Privilege and can refuse to testify against the defendant.

 A carjacking conviction will probably result in a prison sentence.
-If you are charged with carjacking, you should hire an aggressive and experienced criminal defense attorney like Chris Spring, who has been trying criminal cases in front of juries for his entire career.
+If you are charged with carjacking, you should hire an aggressive and experienced Middlesex County criminal defense attorney like Chris Spring, who has been trying criminal cases like armed burglary and strangulation in front of juries for his entire career.